Timers

 - Entities -

-EntityData<T>for per-entity state - Plugin Base — Accessing the
+EntityData<T>for per-entity state - First Plugin -

-Timerproperty - Scourge Example — DOT effect using
+DeadworksPluginBasegives your plugin aTimer - Scourge Example - DOT effect using

 Timer.Sequence